kjkasi/EasyNetQWiki/Documentation/Subscribe.md

 ## Use SubscribeAsync

 SubscribeAsync allows your subscriber delegate to return a Task immediately and then asynchronously execute long-running IO operations.
 Once the long-running subscription is complete, simply complete the Task.

-    Needs a code example here
+In the example below we are making a request to a web service using an asynchronous IO operation (DownloadStringTask).
+When the task completes, we write a line to the console.

+    bus.SubscribeAsync<MyMessage>("subscribe_async_test", message =>
+        new WebClient().DownloadStringTask(new Uri("http://localhost:1338/?timeout=500"))
+            .ContinueWith(task =>
+                Console.WriteLine("Received: '{0}', Downloaded: '{1}'",
+                    message.Text,
+                    task.Result)));

 ## Distributed processing out-of-the-box